1980 Tamil Nadu Legislative Assembly election: Seat allotments

 After the Lok Sabha election, negotiations in seat allotments between DMK and INC(I) were heated.
 They finally agreed on contesting in equal number of seats.
 This led to the debate on who the will be the Chief Minister if the alliance wins, which led to TNCC general secretary G.K.
 Moopanar and Prime Minister Indira Gandhi announcing that DMK president M. Karunanidhi will be the CM candidate for the alliance.
 Even after the announcement, party leaders were under the impression that DMK must outperform INC(I), in order for Karunanidhi to get the chief ministership.
+As part of Aiadmk front, Kumari Ananathan led GKNC contested in Rose electoral Symbol.